 My name is Jim, and I'm a writer.
 Here's what I've done.
 (So far.)

 In 2014, a family dog died.
 She lived a beautiful long life, and her death was not unexpected.
 Nevertheless, the emotion in the wake of that loss was overwhelming.
 I wrote a post about her as a way to deal with the grief, and the outpouring of love from people all over.
 That's when it occurred to me that what the world needed was a book filled with tributes to the dogs that leave us--submitted by people from around the world.
 And so it was that the idea for Gone Dogs was born.
 I'm lucky to undertake this endeavor with my friend Laurie Smithwick.
 This may well be the best idea I've ever had.
-And as we head into production, I can say with confidence that this book is going to be great.
+You can buy the book here.
+It's freaking great.